Fuxfantx/AcAudio/README.md

 local CreateUnit = AcAudio.CreateUnit
 local PlayUnit = AcAudio.PlayUnit

--- 1.Create a HitSound Resource
+-- 1.Create a HitSound Resource (some_buf is a Defold Buffer) --
---
-local ResourceCreated, HitSoundRes = AcAudio.CreateResource(some_buf)   -- some_buf is a Defold Buffer
+local ResourceCreated, HitSoundRes = AcAudio.CreateResource(some_buf)

 -- 2.Create the HitSound Unit Pool
 --